When I was thirteen, I watched this old Kung Fu movie about an ancient master who had to defeat a sequence of progressively tougher enemies.

 During my years of weed addiction, I learned to recognize worthwhile intuitions as they flashed through my mind like daydreams, most often when I wasn’t paying attention.

-Preparing and sharing my Facing Addiction story has given me a distaste for self-indulgence, particularly because self-indulgent thinking is inefficient and self-deceiving.
+Preparing and sharing this Facing Addiction story has given me a distaste for self-indulgence, particularly because self-indulgent thinking is inefficient and self-deceiving.

 It recently struck me that what I’m doing right now is actually a perfect balance of my two primary passions—call them Math and Literature; or, maybe the beauty of simplicity and the importance of expression.